Table of Contents

 The LTV ratio is calculated by dividing the amount of loan by the appraised value (AV) of the property you have offered as a mortgage.
 If the purchase price is lower than the AV, the purchase price will be used instead.
 An acceptable LTV ratio is around 80 percent or lower.

 For instance, if you are borrowing $800,000 for your commercial property mortgage loan, your property’s AV should at least be $1M to be able to satisfy the lender’s LTV requirement.
-The lower the LTV, the better your chances of getting that loan.
+The lower the LTV, the better your chances of securing that loan.

 In some cases, the lender may opt to accept a slightly higher LTV ratio but will definitely request for concessions or, make some adjustments like charging a higher interest rate.